jonathanye29/unit1_repo/README.md

 | Sep 23 2022 | Purchased groceries | Food | 0.073 MKR |
 | Sep 24 2022 | Purchased a new car | Expenses | 116.79 MKR |

-## Proposed Solution

-Design statement:
-I will to design and make a digital ledger for a client who is struggling to keep track of her transaction history.
-The digital ledge will not only allow my client to keep track of her transactions, she will be able to deposit and withdraw funds from her wallet, and also create new transactions.
-The Crypto Wallet will provide an easy and efficient way for her to deposit and withdraw funds and create transcations.
-Further, the digital ledger includes an organized and visually appealing sheet and bar graph displaying the transaction history.
-This digital ledger is constructed using the software Python and it will take about 35 hours to complete and will be evaluated according to the criteria given.

-Maker (MKR) is a smart contract platform built on the Ethereum blockchain that aims to solve volatility issues for the crypto market.
-It is the basis for a new-generation blockchain-based banking system that allows for faster and simpler international payments and peer-to-peer transactions.
-Maker aims to unlock the potential of decentralized finance by building an inclusive platform for economic empowerment that gives everyone equal access to the global financial marketplace.

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).